 In addition, Sorrento and its affiliates engage in a broad spectrum of activities, including investments in our industry generally.
 In the ordinary course of their business activities, Sorrento and its affiliates may engage in activities where their interests conflict with our interests or those of our other stockholders, such as investing in or advising businesses that directly or indirectly compete with certain portions of our business or those businesses that are suppliers or customers of ours.
 The Certificate of Incorporation provides that, to the fullest extent permitted by law, none of Sorrento and its affiliates and any person or entity who, while a stockholder, director, officer or agent of us or any of our affiliates, is a director, officer, principal, partner, member, manager, employee, agent and/or other representative of Sorrento and its affiliates (each an "Identified Person") will have any duty to refrain from (i) engaging in a corporate opportunity in the same or similar business activities or lines of business in which we or our affiliates are engaged or that are deemed to be competing with us or any of our affiliates or (ii) otherwise investing in or providing services to any person that competes with us or our affiliates engaging, directly or indirectly, in the same or similar business activities or lines of business in which we operate.
-In addition, to the fullest extent permitted by law, no Identified Person will have any obligation to offer us or our subsidiaries or affiliates the right to participate in any corporate opportunity in the same or similar business of business in which we or affiliates the right to participate in any corporate opportunity in the same or similar business of business in which we or affiliates the right to participate in any and so a ray of our affiliates.
-This means that Sorrento may pursue acquisition opportunities that may be complementary to our business and, as a result, those acquisition opportunities may not be available to us.
-In addition, Sorrento may hav
+In addition, to the fullest extent permitted by law, no Identified Person will have any obligation to offer us or our subsidiaries or affiliates the right to participate in any corporate opportunity in the same or similar business or business in which we or our affiliates are engaged or that are deemed to be competing with us or any of our affiliates or lines of business in which we or our affiliates the right to participate in any corporate opportunity in the same or similar business or business in which we or our affiliates are engaged or that are deemed to be competing with us or any of our affiliates.
+This means that Sorrento may pursue acquisition opportu